domesticatedviking/TextyMcSpeechy/README.md

 13. `sudo apt-get install espeak-ng`
 14. `pip install torchmetrics==0.11.4`  (this is a downgrade to avoid an error)

+- Note: Installing the correct version of CUDA can be a hassle.
+The easiest way to get an environment that works for Piper is to activate the .venv and run: `python3 -m pip install tensorflow[and-cuda]` (enter this command exactly as it appears here including the square brackets).
+It's also possible to install tensorflow without GPU support by running `python3 -m pip install tensorflow`.
+I haven't tried training on CPU but would be interested to hear from anyone who has tried it.

 ## Step 2: Installing Applio
 - Follow instructions here: [https://github.com/IAHispano/Applio](https://github.com/IAHispano/Applio)